 Close the settings windows by pressing Alt+F4 on your keyboard or by clicking the red X button on the right top part of the window.

-Ok, so now you have your icons on Desktop.
+OK, so now you have your icons on Desktop.
 But what about sorting and lining up?
-Start again by right-clicking (tapping and holding on touch screens) an empty area of Desktop.
+Start again by right-clicking (touching and holding on touch screens) an empty area of Desktop.

-In Windows XP, move mouse pointer to Arrange Icons By and click Name.
+In Windows XP, move the mouse pointer to Arrange Icons By and click Name.